 - Have a documented disability (documentation must be supplied) that presents a significant barrier to the educational process, and

 - Request services from Disability Services through the Dean or Director of Student Services.
-Provisional eligibility, which allows students to receive limited services and accommodations, may be granted in the following situations:

 Students are required to provide the institution with medical or psychological documentation in order to receive accommodations.
 All medical information received by the Institution remains confidential and is released to other Institution personnel only with the student’s written permission.
 Specific documentation requirements may vary slightly depending on the disability.
 Generally, students should use the following guidelines in determining what constitutes adequate documentation:

 - Statement of disability, including diagnosis, instruments/ tests used to reach that diagnosis, and current medications (if any) used to treat the condition and their potential side effects, signed by a qualified medical/psychological professional;

 - Statement of the current impact of the disability on academic performance;